itsjos3ph/Facial-Recognition/README.md

 - ImagesAttendance folder (for custom attendance use)

 3. Add Your Photo (for attendance system): Place a clear photo of yourself in the attendance_images folder.
 This is required to log your presence during the webcam-based demonstration.

+*ps: make sure you have numpy and face_recognition installed, you may need to install an older version of numpy*